Generic Name: chlorothiazide (klor-oh-THYE-a-zide)

 - Use chlorothiazide tablets with caution in the ELDERLY because they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using chlorothiazide tablets during pregnancy.
-Chlorothiazide tablets is excreted in breast milk.
+Chlorothiazide tablets are excreted in breast milk.
 Do not breast-feed while taking chlorothiazide tablets.

 Possible side effects of chlorothiazide tablets: